Windows7Pro2009/Install-32-bit-Linux-as-the-only-OS-on-Core-Duo-based-Apple-Macs-using-USB/README.md

     • Obviously a 32 bit Intel Mac with a password protected account (you need a password so that Terminal will not complain about it)

 Now let's go!
-1. Go to your Windows machine and download your Linux distro of your choice (Note: it MUST be a 32 bit distro and should have a light DE.
+1. Go to your Windows machine and download your Linux distro of your choice (Note: it MUST be a 32 bit distro and should have a DE that is known to run smooth on your Mac.
 In this case, I'm using Linux Mint 19.3 Tricia MATE 32 bit)

-2. While your distro is downloading, download the latest version of  Rufus.
+2. While your distro is downloading, download the latest version of  Rufus (Link: https://rufus.ie/en/ )

 3. If both of the files have downloaded, connect your USB drive.